Herlilan/hw3/README.md

 4. What does the -10 do in the second and fourth arguments of the line function, height-10-random(h)?
 Why is it there?
 -10 set the same height of each grass blade

+5. What's the point of an object? an object is a container that can visualize data.

+6. What's an example of a range you might use for the map function? rect(mouseX, mouseY, 10, 10) map(mouseX, 0, 400, 100, 200)

+7. What line of code would give me a random year in the last century? random(1900, 1999)